 Too much exercise can be a problem.
 Similarly, too strenuous of exercise can introduce risks.
 It is always important to put safety and health first.
 This is true whether you are pregnant or not.
-However, during pregnancy things have effects are more than just one.
+However, during pregnancy things have effects on more than just one person.
 There are exercise warnings signs that could signal a concern or need for something different.

 Exercise Warning Signs

 Check with your health care provider if you experience any of the following exercise warning signs during pregnancy: